Popular Mechanics: In popular culture

 In 1999, the magazine was a puzzle on Wheel of Fortune.
 In April 2001, Popular Mechanics was the first magazine to go to space, traveling to the International Space Station aboard the Soyuz TM-32 spacecraft.
 In December 2002, an issue featured the cover story and image of "The Real Face of Jesus" using data from forensic anthropologists and computer programmers.

 In March 2005, Popular Mechanics released an issue dedicated to debunking 9/11 conspiracy theories, which has been used frequently for discrediting 9/11 "trutherism."
 In 2006, the magazine published a book based on that article entitled "Debunking 9/11 Myths: Why Conspiracy Theories Can't Stand Up to the Facts," with a foreword by then-senator John McCain.

 An October 2015 issue of Popular Mechanics, featuring director Ridley Scott, included an interactive cover that unlocked special content about Scott's film The Martian.
 In June 2016, the magazine ran a cover story with then-Vice President of the United States Joe Biden called "Things My Father Taught Me" for its fatherhood issue.
 Apple Inc. CEO Tim Cook guest-edited the September/October 2022 of Popular Mechanics.

 The magazine is mentioned in the 2013 film The Wolf of Wall Street.

+The name of the magazine is mentioned in the song 'Big Fan of the Pigpen' from the Guided by Voices album Bee Thousand.